 You can treat inflammatory acne (pustules, papules, cysts, nodules) with niacinamide which reduces inflammation and makes sebaceous glands produce less sebum.
-Don’t expect quick results though because acne treatment requires a lot of time.
+Don’t expect quick results though because acne treatment products require a lot of time to start showing results.
 The more severe your condition is, the more time is needed.

 Naturium Niacinamide Serum 12% Plus Zinc 2%.
 Zinc helps with skin regeneration, protects skin from UV damage, helps protect skin’s barrier and has antibacterial properties.

 Yeouth Niacinamide Serum Plus Hyaluronic Acid, Licorice Root and Aloe Vera.
 Licorice root has an anti-inflammatory effect, soothes irritated and itchy skin.
 Aloe vera also has anti-inflammatory and antibacterial properties, moisturizes skin, soothes it, speeds up healing, helps with collagen production.

 Use the overnight spot patches from PanOxyl or Effaclar Duo with 5.5% benzoyl peroxide for spot acne treatment.
 Don’t use these products in case you use the Differin gel (adapalene) to avoid irritation as Differin alone is a very effective medication.

 La Roche-Posay Effaclar Duo Dual Action Acne Spot Treatment Cream with 5.5% Benzoyl Peroxide